Keibert Ruiz Preview, Player Props: Nationals vs. Marlins

 Keibert Ruiz At The Plate

-- Ruiz has had at least one RBI in 34.9% of his games this season (37 of 106), with two or more RBI 12 times (11.3%).
-He has also been responsible for three or more of his team's runs in three contests.
+- In 35.5% of his games this season, Ruiz has notched at least one RBI.
+In 12 of those games (11.2%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.